rcosnita/fantastico/doc/source/features/oauth2/controllers_security.rst

 Fantastico will autodiscover endpoints / resources which require scopes and preauthorize every call to them.

 The order in which decorators are chained is extremely important.
-Please follow it as presented above.